 Any military or civilian personnel who is a member in good standing of the Association and who is a member of the Adjutant General’s Corps or other Human Resources professional, or affiliated with the Adjutant General’s Corps, when the award recommendation is submitted.
 Personnel may not receive this award more than twice.

-Supporting the AGCRA is defined as supporting the local Chapter, which includes: holding or serving as a Chapter Officer or Committee Member and/or direct support to local Chapter activities, membership drives, fundraisers, Association meetings, lectures, Chapter breakfasts, local AG Ball, or any other activities sponsored by the Chapter.
+In addition to providing AG Corps contributions, supporting the AGCRA is defined as supporting the local Chapter, which includes: holding or serving as a Chapter Officer or Committee Member and/or direct support to local Chapter activities by directly participating in membership drives, fundraisers, Association meetings, lectures, Chapter breakfasts, local AG Ball, or any other activities sponsored by the Chapter.

 Note – AGCRA membership alone does not fulfill the significant service criteria for this award.
-The Major General Horatio Gates Bronze Medal is the second highest award authorized by the Adjutant General’s Corps Regimental Association.
+The Major General Horatio Gates Bronze Medal is the second-highest award authorized by the Adjutant General’s Corps Regimental Association.

-AGCRA created a Bronze Medal to recognize significant achievement and service to the Adjutant General’s Corps, Adjutant General’s Corps Regimental Association, and the Human Resources Community.
+AGCRA created a Bronze Medal to recognize significant achievement and service to the Adjutant General’s Corps, Adjutant General’s Corps Regimental Association, and the Army’s Human Resources Community.
 A replica of the original Gold Medal, cast in bronze, honors Gates’ service and leadership.

-$35.00, borne by the recommending authority.
+$35.00, borne by the Recommending Authority.

-Any person having firsthand knowledge of an individual’s achievement and/or service which meets the above criteria, can recommend that individual for this award.
-Recommendations, in memorandum format, will be forwarded by email (preferred method) to email@example.com or mailed to the Adjutant General’s Corps Regimental Association, ATTN: VP for Awards, P.O.
-Box 10026, Fort Jackson, SC 29207-0026 as early as possible, but not later than 30 days prior to the requested presentation date.
+Any person having firsthand knowledge of an individual’s achievement and/or service which meets the above criteria can recommend that individual for this award.
+Using the AGCRA award nomination form (AGCRA Awards Nomination Form), award recommendations will be forwarded by email (preferred method) to the AGCRA Vice-President for Awards at Awards@agcra.com.
+The VP, Awards will verify membership status, check the recommendation against the award criteria, place the recommendation before the NEC for approval, and then process the award certificate and medal.
+The award recommendation must arrive as soon as possible but no later than 30 days prior to the requested presentation date.

 The National Executive Council will review award recommendations and base their vote on the merits of the achievement(s) and service.
-For approval of the recommendation, a simple majority of the members of the National Executive Council present and voting is required.
+For the approval of the recommendation, a simple majority of the members of the National Executive Council present and voting is required.

 Certificates for approved recommendations will be provided to the President of the Association for authenticating signature.
 When signed, the certificate and medal will be mailed to the recommending authority.
 If mailing has to be expedited, recommending authority will cover the costs.